total-black/U2Net-ECSSD-Evaluation/README.md

 # U2-Net Evaluation on ECSSD Dataset

-This repository evaluates the U2-Net (and U2NetP) model for salient object detection (SOD) on the ECSSD dataset.

 U2-Net is a deep learning model for salient object detection.
 This repository runs inference and evaluates the U2Net model on the ECSSD dataset, providing metrics like IoU, Dice score, and F1 score.

 ## Prerequisites